syntax-society/izettle-webhook/README.md

 ## Important files

-- config.json - A JSON file that should contain the following:
+- config.json - A JSON file that should at least contain the following:

 		{
 			"signing_key": "(your signing key returned when creating the subscription)", "eventLogFilename": "(the name of the JSON file where events will be stored)" "logFilename": "(the name of the file for the regular logging)" }

 - izettle-webhook.php - The endpoint for the webhook.
 This is the file that receives the HTTP requests from iZettle
 - .htaccess - A simple htaccess file that restricts access to all files except `izettle-webhook.php`
 - composer.json - The Composer configuration which specifies which PHP libraries we're using